Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181014.md

 #### Team Goals for next week:

 * _Where do we want the project to be next week?_
+  * Plan Sprint 3: determine which stories in the backlog to work in Sprint 3 and make assignments
+  * Start working on Sprint 3 tasks; In particular:
     * Progressing with the Identify Road Features epic
     * Progressing with the testing framework to use our stock images

 #### Individual Goals